ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 language dwell; The one who pities
 starving birds, Should scatter crumbs as
 well.
 The mercy that is warm and true,
-Must lend a helping hand ; For those
+Must lend a helping hand ; For those who
+talk, yet fail to do, But &quot; build upon
+ilie sand.&quot;
 </td></tr></table>

 ---